Ed Yong

-Edmund Soon-Weng Yong (born 17 December 1981) is a British-American science journalist.
-He is a staff member at The Atlantic, which he joined in 2015.
-In 2021, he received a Pulitzer Prize for Explanatory Reporting for a series on the COVID-19 pandemic.
+Edmund Soon-Weng Yong (born 17 December 1981) is a British-American science journalist and author.
+In 2021 he received a Pulitzer Prize for Explanatory Reporting for a series on the COVID-19 pandemic.

+He is the author of two books: I Contain Multitudes: The Microbes Within Us and a Grander View of Life (2016); and An Immense World: How Animal Senses Reveal the Hidden Realms Around Us (2022).

 Education

-Edmund Soon-Weng Yong was born 17 December 1981 in Malaysia.
+Edmund Soon-Weng Yong was born on 17 December 1981, in Malaysia.
 At the age of 13, Yong immigrated to the UK in 1994.
 He became a British citizen in 2005.

-Yong was awarded Bachelor of Arts and Master of Arts degrees in natural sciences (zoology) from Pembroke College, Cambridge in 2002.
+Yong was awarded a Bachelor of Arts (promoted per tradition to a Master of Arts) in natural sciences (zoology) from Pembroke College, Cambridge in 2002.
 He completed postgraduate study at University College London (UCL), where he was awarded a Master of Philosophy (MPhil) degree in 2005 in biochemistry.